 Frazer Point Early Bird Watch

 Frazer Point Early Bird Watch is the third and newest migration monitoring program being conducted by the Schoodic Institute Bird Ecology Program.
-The public is invited each Thursday in November to join the observation gathering and witness songbird migration, learn identification tips, gain bird conservation knowledge, and find out about a variety of opportunities to participate as a Schoodic Institute citizen scientist.
-Free program but registration IS required.
-Find all details and registration information here.
+Witness songbird migration, learn identification tips, gain bird conservation knowledge, and find out about a variety of opportunities to participate as a Schoodic Institute citizen scientist.

 Enjoy video by Bob Duchesne: Mountains to the Sea 2016